11 ways to teach your child water confidence

 2. Stay safe

 When you're teaching a young child or a non-swimmer to be comfortable in the water, always stay in the shallow end.
 Find out if there’s a shallow pool in your area; some leisure pools have a beach-like shallow end that's just a few centimetres deep – perfect for nervous youngsters.
 Others have a variable floor, which is raised for family sessions so the water is shallower.
-Never try to teach a non-swimming child to swim in the sea.
+Never try to teach a non-swimming child to swim in the sea or open water.

 3. Make it fun